-The banking industry continues to see an increase in regulatory enforcement actions with banks experiencing loan portfolio problems resulting in inadequate capital and unresolved compliance issues.
-Probably the greatest issue facing banks during the coming months will be the ability to remain in compliance with regulatory capital requirements.
+The banking industry continues to see regulatory enforcement actions with banks experiencing loan portfolio problems resultina inadequate capital in and unresolved compliance issues.
+Probably one of the important issues facing banks during the coming months will be the ability to remain in compliance with regulatory capital requirements.